luisvinicius167/mockstate/README.md

 # Riotux
 Easy Event Controller for Riot.js based in Namespaces and Stores.
-Tiny size: 700 bytes.
+Tiny size: 700 bytes.  <br>
 Store can listen and trigger events for other Stores and Views.
 Views also listen and trigger events for other Views and Stores too.

 #####``` Store -> View | View  -> View | Store -> Store ```